vitathemes/sheen/readme.txt

 == Description ==

-Brilliance is a a minimal & mobile-first theme.
+Sheen is a a minimal & mobile-first theme.
 The best choice for people who want to publish their projects.

 = Features =